Blac Chyna Isn’t Pregnant After All, But That’s Apparently Subject To Change

 — Ernest Owens (@MrErnestOwens) April 30, 2018

-According to Page Six, Blac Chyna and YBN Almighty Jay reportedly met on Christian Mingle, but it’s pretty clear that a lot of people don’t see the former stripper and the teen rapper as match made in heaven.
+According to Page Six, Blac Chyna and YBN Almighty Jay reportedly met on Christian Mingle, but it’s pretty clear that a lot of people don’t see the former stripper and the teen rapper as a match made in heaven.